jkilakya/fyp/README.md

 ## Credit
 Arkam is based on the work of others in the form of libraries and UI plugins.
-Some of our developmenthas has also been inspired by the work of Tim Fradrich.
+Some of our developmenthas has also been inspired by the open-source work of Tim Fradrich.